• Select options This product has multiple variants. The options may be chosen on the product page / Details

 • Free Shipping in the continental US.

-• This little beauty inspired by the Roycroft collective is this sweet bowl that measures 4" wide x1.5" high with a trifoliate design in the center.
+• The trifoliate design was inspired by a vintage Roycroft bowl.
 Perfect to hold coins or small jewelry.
-Free Shipping in the continental US.
+4" wide x 1.5" high Free Shipping in the continental US.

 • SIZE: 2″ high x 5.75″ wide